hoangviet1993/C-codes/StringReverser/README.md

-Reverse a provided string, plain and simple
+A function that reverse a provided string, plain and simple